MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/application-insights-asp-net-agent.md

 - **DemoWebApp333** has been manually instrumented using the Application Insights SDK.
 Application Insights Agent detected the SDK and doesn't monitor this site.

-- The presence of `AppAlreadyInstrumented : true` signifies that the Application Insights agent identified a [conflicting dll](/troubleshoot/azure/azure-monitor/app-insights/agent/status-monitor-v2-troubleshoot) loaded in the web application, assumed that the web app is manually instrumented, and the agent has backed-off and is not instrumenting this process.
+- The presence of `AppAlreadyInstrumented : true` signifies that the Application Insights agent identified a [conflicting dll](/troubleshoot/azure/azure-monitor/app-insights/agent/status-monitor-v2-troubleshoot) loaded in the web application, assumed that the web app is manually instrumented, and the agent has backed-off and isn't instrumenting this process.

 - `Instrumented : true` indicates that the Application Insights agent successfully instrumented the web app running in the specified w3wp.exe process.